 Earlier efforts to abolish the 15-year rule (or to pave the way for this through boosting registration of voters and through efficiencies in electoral administration) came close but, for a variety of reasons, did not get on the statute book (often relating to a lack of parliamentary time/resource).
 This is notwithstanding the valiant efforts by Conservatives Abroad and its Chairman Heather Harper MBE and its supporters within the Commons and Lords, as well cross-party support within the Commons which led to in January 2013 Lord Lexden moving an eventually unsuccessful amendment to the Electoral Registration and Administration Bill to remove the '15 year rule' and in 2015 Sir Geoffrey Clifton-Brown tabling a Ten Minute Rule Bill.

-Most notable among the cross-party support on this issue has been that provided by Labour's Harry Shindler MBE.
+While the Labour Party in Parliament has always opposed Votes for Life and the Liberal Democrats blocked its progress during the Coalition, there has been limited cross-party support on this issue, most notably provided by Labour's Harry Shindler OBE.
 Harry, a decorated veteran of World War II, is also an inveterate campaigner for the abolition of the 15-year rule.
-Harry has pursued cases before our High Court and the European Court of Human Rights (supported by Sir Roger Gale MP, Heather Harper MBE and Christopher Chantrey OBE.
+Harry has pursued cases before our High Court and the European Court of Human Rights, supported by Sir Roger Gale MP, Heather Harper MBE, and Christopher Chantrey OBE.

-Recent Conservative-led efforts at effecting legislative reform of the franchise, therefore, have included: the Electoral Registration and Administration Bill 2013, Sir Geoffrey Clifton-Brown MP’s Overseas Voters (15 Year Rule) Bill 2015, Overseas Voters Bill 2015 and Glyn Davies MP’s Overseas Electors Bill 2017.
+Recent Conservative-led attempts at effecting repeal of Labour’s 15 year rule, have included: the Electoral Registration and Administration Bill 2013, Sir Geoffrey Clifton-Brown MP’s Overseas Voters (15 Year Rule) Bill 2015, Overseas Voters Bill 2015 and Glyn Davies MP’s Overseas Electors Bill 2017.

-Votes for Life has long been a Conservative Party objective because it is the right thing to do for our global Britons.
+Votes for Life has long been a Conservative Party objective because it is the right thing to do for all global Britons.
 This same principled position has attracted cross-party support for Votes for Life.
-This point of principle persists irrespective of whatever the present-day political leanings of any particular expat community may favour or state to be their views, bearing in mind the wide variety of ages and backgrounds of our expats, which mirrors the diversity of Britain itself.
-In our post-Brexit world, Votes for Life also holds the very real prospect of empowering and mobilising Britons working, studying and living abroad to become global ambassadors for a global Britain.
-Conservatives Abroad will continue to work with the Party, and supporters in the Commons and Lords, in order to achieve this worthwhile objective until it is on the statute book, so they can celebrate this democratic right.
+This point of principle persists irrespective of whatever the present-day political leanings of any particular overseas British community may favour or state to be their views, bearing in mind the wide variety of ages and backgrounds of Britons overseas, which mirrors the diversity of Britain itself.
+In our post-Brexit world, Votes for Life also holds the very real prospect of empowering and harnessing the great soft power asset of the British working, studying, and living globally, for the benefit of the United Kingdom.

-* Including Tristan Feunteun, Christopher Chantrey OBE, Paul Barnes, Peter Michelmore OBE and Colin Blackwell plus many many more.
+* Including Tristan Feunteun, Christopher Chantrey OBE, Lesley Taylor BEM, Paul Barnes, Peter Michelmore OBE, and Colin Blackwell plus many many more.